dfear2112/smart-on-fhir-tutorial/README.md

+# Disclaimer: I have used this tutorial to learn the basics and syntax of developing a SMART on FHIR app within the HSPC Sandbox.
+Credit should be given to the origical developers of this tutorial as I have made minor manipulations to better understand the code.

 # 1. Overview

 This tutorial will introduce you to launching a SMART on FHIR app from a the HSPC Sandbox.